GAHT Prescribing

 Contraindications

-As with any use of long-term hormonal therapy and associated treatments, there should be a screening process in place to ascertain if the patient is appropriate for GAHT.
-Some areas of consideration have led to the following use of contraindications for GAHT usage.
-As always, the final determination is patient specific and taken on a case-by-case examination.
+As with any use of long-term hormonal therapy and associated treatments, a screening process should be in place to ascertain if the patient is appropriate for GAHT.
+Some areas of consideration have led to the following contraindications for GAHT usage.
+As always, the final determination is patient-specific and taken on a case-by-case basis.

 Listed among absolute contraindications were the following (in no specific order):